ergosumdre/HostelQRCode/README.md

 ## Features

+### Data Sync and Cleaning Script (`data_sync_and_clean.py`)

+*   **Automated Report Retrieval:** Uses Selenium to log into the Mews system and navigate to the "Guests in house" report.
+*   **Date Filtering:** Configures the report dates for the current day's guests.
+*   **Report Export:** Triggers the export/download of the report from Mews.
+*   **Data Cleaning & Structuring:** Reads the downloaded Excel report (Sheet 2) using pandas, restructuring rows to ensure each guest has all relevant details on a single row.
+*   **Date Extraction:** Parses check-in and check-out dates from a specific column (currently assumes they are embedded within the 'Companions' column string).
+*   **CSV Output:** Saves the cleaned and formatted data to a CSV file (`cleaned_guest_list.csv`), which serves as the input for the QR Check-in App.

+### QR Check-in Web Application (`qr_checkin_app.py`)

 *   **Gradio Web Interface:** Provides an intuitive, browser-based interface for staff to trigger the process.
-*   **Guest Data Integration:** Reads guest lists and door codes from CSV files using the pandas library.
+*   **Guest Data Integration:** Reads the `cleaned_guest_list.csv` file using pandas.
 *   **Current Guest Identification:** Logic to find the currently checked-in guest for a specific bed number, handling potential overlaps based on dates.
 *   **Personalized HTML Page Generation:** Dynamically creates a web page for each guest containing their name, room number, room access code, bed/locker number, and checkout date.
 (The HTML template is embedded within the script).
 *   **Secure File Transfer:** Uploads the generated HTML page to a remote web server via SFTP (using paramiko).
 *   **Local File Copy:** Also copies the generated HTML to a local web server directory (e.g., `/var/www/html`).
 *   **QR Code Generation:** Creates a scannable QR code image linking to the guest's specific online check-in page.
+Includes error handling to generate a default QR even if guest lookup or balance check fails.
-*   **Balance Alert:** Notifies the user (via a UI message and a system sound) if the guest has an outstanding balance above $1.
+*   **Balance Alert:** Notifies the user (via a UI message and a system sound) and customizes the QR link if the guest has an outstanding balance above $1.
 *   **Activity Logging:** Records each successful QR code generation event in a log file with timestamp, URL, bed number, and guest name.
+Logs errors as well.
 *   **Integrated Wi-Fi Info:** Includes a static QR code for the Nap York Wi-Fi within the interface.
 *   **Basic Authentication:** Protects the Gradio web interface with a simple username and password login.